ematanovic23/ematanovic23/README.md

 <h2>📝 About Me:</h2>

 I'm a freshman Computer Science major and Business Analytics minor at SUNY New Paltz.
-My high school programs gave me a strong foundation in engineering and computer where I built and coded a robot and designed a bridge to demonstrate truss.
+My high school programs gave me a strong foundation in engineering and computer from building and coding a robot to designing a bridge to demonstrate truss.
 I'm passionate about using data and technology to solve real-world problems.
 I enjoy learning new skills and applying them to create impactful solutions.

 <h2>📚 Currently Learning:</h2>